redox-os/book/src/troubleshooting.md

 2026-01-12T22-27-51.760Z [@ps2d::controller:337 ERROR] ps2d: keyboard failed to reset: 55
 ```

+Press Shift+Up or Shift+Down to scroll the log, if nothing happens probably the input is not working.

 To disable the environment variables after boot run the `export *_LOG_LEVEL=OFF` command, for example: the `export RELIBC_LOG_LEVEL=OFF` command will disable relibc logging.

 ## Kill A Frozen Redox VM